Mariaguerrero95/web-cv-MariaGuerreroLobo/README.md

 ## Credits

 This project was developed by María Guerrero Lobo to showcase a big part of what I’ve learned during my Web Development Master’s program.
-It is designed to demonstrate my skills and knowledge to potential employers and collaborators.
+It is designed to demostrate my skills and knowledge to potential employers and collaborators.